simonorzel26/react-multi-highlite/README.md

 ## Props

-### Multihighlite
+### MultiHighlight

-The `Multihighlite` component accepts the following props:
+The `MultiHighlight` component accepts the following props:

 - **children**: The text to search for matches (required).
 - **matchers**: Array of matcher objects containing `text` and `classname` (required).
-  - `text`: The text to match and highlite.
+  - `text`: The text to match and highlight.
-  - `classname`: The class name to apply to the highliteed text.
+  - `classname`: The class name to apply to the highlighted text.
 - **caseSensitive**: (optional) Whether the matching should be case-sensitive.
 Defaults to `false`.
-- **wrapperElement**: (optional) Custom wrapper element for the highliteed text.
+- **wrapperElement**: (optional) Custom wrapper element for the highlighted text.
 This should be a function that returns a React element.

 ## Examples